What Everybody Should Know About the Difference Between Real Corsets and Fake Corsets

 Lulu and Lush is a high end label.
 Their corsets might involve some saving up if you're not in a well-paid job, though there are some other, more economical shaping garments.
 So if you see a Lulu and Lush product at another retailer (and sometimes they do sell them to other people) at £20 rather than at £200... well, you'd jump at it, wouldn't you?

 And Sam sympathizes.
-If what you want is something that looks vaguely similar to a corset, then that’s ok…go ahead and buy that £20 piece of tatt.
-If you want a corset though, if you want a beautiful piece of art that will completely change the shape of your body and the way you feel about it, and if you want to wear it lovingly to death on every important occasion . . . well then here’s why you will come back to Lulu and Lush.
+If what you want is something that looks vaguely similar to a corset, then that's okay... go ahead and buy that £20 piece of tatt.
+If you want a corset, though... if you want a beautiful piece of art that will completely change the shape of your body and the way you feel about it, and if you want to wear it lovingly to death on every important occasion... well, then, here's why you will come back to Lulu and Lush.

-On the left is a Lulu and Lush overbust corset in black satin – very classic, very chic, and generally people get between 2-4 inches of waist reduction wearing it…often more.
-It’s also doing a great job cleavage wise.
-This shape is used for some of limited editions, too.
-It’s available in patterned silks and brocades, or Lulu and Lush staff can create elaborately Swarovskied and beribboned versions on an individual basis.
+On the left is a Lulu and Lush overbust corset in black satin --- very classic, very chic, and generally people get between 2-4 inches of waist reduction wearing it... often more.
+It's also doing a great job cleavage-wise.
+This shape is used for some of their limited editions, too.
+It's available in patterned silks and brocades, or Lulu and Lush staff can create elaborately Swarovskied and beribboned versions on an individual basis.

 Both of them are shot by and on Morgana, and clearly this is a problem!
 She seems to be the premier corset model/photographer and that means people just cannot resist the temptation to steal her exquisite pictures of immensely detailed corsets and use them to sell any old rubbish.